 It’s an all too common scenario — you’ve issued an invoice, called to follow up payment, and sent email reminders.
 Cash is tight, but your customer still won’t pay.

-Debt recovery can seem daunting.
-But what some small business owners may not realise is that it doesn’t necessarily mean going to court.
+While debt recovery can seem daunting, what some small business owners may not realise is that it doesn’t necessarily mean going to court.

-Emma George, Practice Leader in the Disputes and Litigation team at LegalVision, a commercial law firm that supports SMBs through online and fixed-fee legal services, explained three key steps small business owners should follow when looking to chase a payment.
+Emma George, Practice Leader in the Disputes and Litigation team at LegalVision, a commercial law firm that supports small businesses through online and fixed-fee legal services, explained three key steps small business owners should follow when looking to chase a payment.

 Resend the invoice